tanvipatkar2006-create/crime-reporting-system/README.md

 # crime-reporting-system
-A static crime reporting website built with HTML, CSS and Javascript.
+A static crime reporting website built with HTML, CSS and a bit of Javascript.